tweedegolf/workshop-embedded-twoparter/material/preface/setup.md

 If you're on `windows`, we need to install a generic WinUSB driver.
 You can use [Zadig](https://zadig.akeo.ie/) to select the usb device that uses the jlink driver and install WinUSB on it.
 *This will uninstall the official driver, which means that the official Segger tools will not work anymore after this.* To revert, go to `device manager` and uninstall the usb device.
 The jlink driver will then be used again for that usb connection.

-Then, switch the nRF52840DK off and on or remove the cable and plug it in again.
+Then, switch the DK off and on or remove the cable and plug it in again.

 ### Debugging